 Boasting both incredible mountain ranges and a lovely Black Sea coastline, a delicious local cuisine gaining more and more international attention, and the oldest wine culture in the world, Georgia has a lot to offer travellers and is a great option if you’re struggling to decide between it, Azerbaijan or Armenia.

 When comparing Georgia vs Azerbaijan or Armenia and you want to know the easiest country to reach, then Georgia will likely take the award.

 The Georgian government has taken great strides in encouraging tourism to this small nation and part of that has been making the country incredibly easy and affordable to access from Europe and the rest of the world.

 There are three international airports in Georgia serving a number of destinations in the country’s three largest cities: Tbilisi, Batumi, and Kutaisi.
 The latter airport also serves as a hub for budget airline Wizzair and offers incredibly affordable flights to Georgia from many European destinations, making it accessible for most anyone to reach Georgia.
-There is also talk about major budget airline Ryanair offering flights to Tbilisi or Kutaisi in the future.

 Once you are in Georgia, you will find that it is reasonably easy to get around the country, as well.
 While it doesn’t have the most developed train network (there are only a few trains running between major cities — they can be painfully slow and haven’t been updated since Soviet times), Georgia is very well-served by an extensive bus network.